IBM/wc-devops-utilities/doc/ArchitectureDesign.md

 # Architecture Design #

 This topic illustrates the architecture design of the WebSphere Commerce deployment utilities.
-After reading this topic，you will be able to understand how the deployment utility works and the basic flow of managing multiple WebSphere Commerce V9 environments during varies development phases, including development, QA, Pre-Production, and Production.
+After reading this topic，you will be able to understand how the deployment utilities work and the basic flow of managing multiple WebSphere Commerce V9 environments during varies development phases, including development, QA, Pre-Production, and Production.

 <!--For better understand it, there also have a End2End Usage which be draft as a story with several
 Role which is more close a real scenario that a team or a company will pass through with DevOps